CSharpBasicsHristoKirov/CSharpHomework/README.md

 1. Define and print an `int` array of size `20` with elements initialized to values equal to their index multiplied by `5`.
 2. Read two arrays and check if they are identical.
 3. Compare two `char` arrays _lexicographically_.
-4. Find the longest subarray of adjacent elements with _identical values_.
+4. Find the longest sub-array of adjacent elements with _identical values_.
-5. Find the longest subarray of adjacent elements with _increasing values_.
+5. Find the longest sub-array of adjacent elements with _increasing values_.
-6. Find the longest subarray (with the smallest indexes) of _consecutive elements with increasing values_.
+6. Find the longest sub-array (with the smallest indexes) of _consecutive elements with increasing values_.
 7. Read `n` and `k`.
 Read `n` elements to populate an `int` array.
 Find `k` adjacent elements with _max sum_.
 8. Implement _selection sort_ algorithm that sorts an `int` array in increasing order.
-9. Find the `int` subarray with _max sum_.
+9. Find the `int` sub-array with _max sum_.
 10. Find _mode_ of `int` array .
 11. Read `sum`.
-Find whether there is a subarray of elements that sum up to `sum`.
+Find whether there is a sub-array of elements that sum up to `sum`.
 12. Read `n`.
 Print _n x n matrix_ with values increasing in different patterns (in terms of the indexes of the matrix elements).
 13. Read `n` and `m`.
 Define a _n x m matrix_ and populate its elements.
 Find a `3 x 3` _submatrix_ with maximum sum of its elements.
 14. Find longest sequence (horizontal, vertical, diagonal) of identical `string`s within a 2D `string` array.
-15. Read a word and print the indexes of its letters, where the letters of the English alphabet are within [0,25].
+15. Read a word and print the indexes of its letters, where the letters of the English alphabet are within $[0,25]$.
 16. Implement _binary search_ for `int` array.
 17. Implement _merge sort_ for `int` array.
 18. Implement _quick sort_ for `int` array.
-19. Find _primes_ within [1, 10000000].
+19. Find _primes_ within $[1, 10000000]$.
-20. Check if an `int` array of `n` elements contains a subarray with elements that sum up to `s`.
+20. Check if an `int` array of `n` elements contains a sub-array with elements that sum up to `s`.
-21. Check if an `int` array of `n` elements contains a subarray with `k` elements that sum up to `s`.
+21. Check if an `int` array of `n` elements contains a sub-array with `k` elements that sum up to `s`.
 22. Read `n` elements to populate an `int` array; remove minimal number of elements such that the array is sorted in ascending order.
 23. Print all _permutations_ of ` n` elements.
 24. Print all `k` _variations_  of `n` elements. <sub>(no repetition)</sub>